 This was an exceptionally good year, in spite of the fact that the weather was atrocious (highs in the low 30’s and lows in the teens) because for me, this year served as a bit of a “detox” of my recent diet and gave me time to ponder a great many things – most notably how unique our friendships are and the importance of maintaining them.

-Click “Event Photos” at the top of the site, or the link below.
+Click “Galleries” at the top of the site, or the link below.